evanhuang117/tensorflow-builds/README.md

 # Custom TensorFlow builds (pip wheels)

-These work for builds using an old LGA775 cpu and a modern GPU
+These work for computers using an old LGA775 cpu and a modern GPU

 ### march=Core2 -> SSE2, SSE3
 - Works for all Core2 processors